-The practice undertook infection control audits six monthly and we saw evidence of these with actions identified in them.
+The practice undertook infection control audits six monthly and we saw evidence of these.
+We saw that actions resulting from auditing had been carried out.

 We observed that there were adequate hand washing facilities available in the treatment rooms, the decontamination room, and in the toilet facilities.
 Hand washing protocols were displayed appropriately near hand washing sinks.